Diebbo/assignment-4-computational-geometry/chapters/task5.typ

 caption: [Visualization of the counter-example]) <fig:counter-example-minkowski-disk>

 ==
-// For two convex polygons P and Q, the perimeter of P ⊕ Q is equal to the sum of the perimeters of P and Q.
+_For two convex polygons $P$ and $Q$, the perimeter of $P pc Q$ is equal to the sum of the perimeters of $P$ and $Q$._

-We start by the following observation: \
-Let $Q := P pc R$, an extreme point on $Q$ in direction $d$ is the sum of extreme points in direction $d$ on $P$ and $R$.
+Let $Q := P pc R$.

+We start with the following observation: an extreme point on $Q$ in direction $d$ is the sum of the extreme points in direction $d$ on $P$ and $R$.

 An extreme can be a vertex or an edge.
-Hence, an extreme $q$ on $Q$ can be the sum of either two vertices or a vertex and an edge, or two edges.
+Hence, an extreme $q$ on $Q$ can be the sum of either two vertices, a vertex and an edge, or two edges.
 In the first case, $q$ would be a vertex.
-In the second case it would be an edge, the starting one translated by the vector of the vertex considered.
-When considering the third case, since the two edges must be parallel, otherwise they wouldn't be extremes in the same direction, $q$ would result in an edge, with the same length as the sum of the lengths of the considered edges.
+In the second case it would be the starting edge translated by the vector of the vertex considered.
+When considering the third case, since the two edges must be parallel (otherwise they wouldn't be extremes in the same direction),
+$q$ would result in an edge with the same length as the sum of the lengths of the considered edges.

 Hence, every edge of $Q$ either corresponds to an edge of $P$ or $R$, or is the sum of two edges of $P$ and $R$.
 Also, every edge in $P$ will have a corresponding edge in $Q$, and the same for $R$. \
 Therefore, the perimeter of $Q$ is the sum of the perimeters of $P$ and $R$.

 $square$